timescale/docs/cloud/service-operations/maintenance.md

 ### Recommended practices for upgrading

-We strongly recommend the following for a smooth upgrade experience:
+For a smooth upgrade experience, make sure you:

 *   Plan ahead!
 Upgrades will cause downtime, so ideally perform an upgrade during a low traffic time.